PowerShell/DscResources/CONTRIBUTING.md

 If you are adding a new resource to an experimental/preview module (module name starts with 'x'), the resource name must also start with 'x' (e.g. MSFT_xResource.psm1 or xResource.psm1).
 If the module name does not start with 'x', the resource name should not start with 'x' (e.g. MSFT_Resource.psm1 or Resource.psm1).

-AAny test or example files for the resource should be named to match the files for the same resource.
+Any test or example files for the resource should be named to match the files for the same resource.
 For example, if the main resource file is named 'MSFT_xResource.psm1', then the unit test file should be named 'MSFT_xResource.Tests.ps1'.
 Consistent naming helps the review process.

 ## Submitting a New Resource Module
 This repository is **not** accepting new modules at this time.
 We recommend authoring the resource in your own repository and [submitting it to the gallery](https://docs.microsoft.com/en-us/powershell/gallery/psgallery/creating-and-publishing-an-item) under your own name.
 However, feel free to bring up any modules you have authored during the [DSC Resoucrce Kit Community Call](https://github.com/PowerShell/DscResources/tree/master/CommunityCalls).